 - a good pinch of salt & freshly ground pepper

 - Preheat oven to 375F (190C).
 Line a baking sheet with parchment paper or tin foil for easier clean up.
 Place a greased wire rack onto baking sheet.

-- Whisk egg, cornflake crumbs & sauce in a medium bowl.
+- Whisk egg, breadcrumbs & sauce in a medium bowl.
+Let stand for 5 minutes for the breadcrumbs to soften.
 Add the remaining ingredients.
 Mix thoroughly – I like to use my hands for this.

 - Using a tablespoon measure, drop tablespoons of the mixture onto the wire rack.
-Then, using slightly wetted hands, roll each tablespoon into a ball & place on wire rack in a single layer.
+Then, using slightly wetted hands, roll each tablespoon into a ball & place back on the wire rack in a single layer.
 Spray with cooking spray.
-Bake for 30 minutes or until browned & cooked.
+Bake for 25 to 30 minutes or until browned & cooked.